joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 in our case we have a line per primary type that are all fairly clustered together.

-Another problem is that our plot exhibits a lot of overplotting.
+Another problem is that our plot exhibits a lot of over plotting.
 In other words, many of our points overlap due to the clustering of our data.
 We can add a jitter using **geom\_jitter()** and an alpha (transparency) to help.